 Nevada

 If you did not contract with the prime contractor, must serve a written notice of claim to the prime contractor within 90 days of last furnishing labor and/or materials to the project.
-Lawsuit must be brought by any claimants against the project's bond within 1 year of last furnishing labor and/or materials.

 In Nevada, first and second-tier subcontractors, laborers, material suppliers, equipment lessors, architects, and employee benefit trust funds have the right to make a claim on a bond provided the labor and/or material furnished was in excess of $500.
 No party more remote than the second-tier is entitled to protection.
 Further, if the claimant is required to be licensed to perform their work, that party must be licensed in order to make a claim on the bond.

 Note that while the general protection provided is the ability to make a claim on the bond, if the property/improvement is used for a private or nongovernmental purpose, the property may be liened just as a private project.
-In this case, the same requirements apply as a regular mechanic’s lien.
+In this case, the same requirements apply as a regular Nevada mechanic’s liens.

 On all projects except highway construction, the only party required to receive the bond claim is the general contractor.
 It may be best practice to also send notice of the bond claim to the surety, as well, if known.

-On all projects except highway construction, the only information specifically required is the amount claimed and the name of the person for whom the work was performed or material supplied.
-However, it may be best practice to also include some identification of the project, and a description of the labor and or material furnished.
+The only information required on a public works payment bond claim is the claimant’s information, the amount claimed and the and the name of the hiring party.However, it may be best practice to also include some identification of the project, and a description of the labor and or material furnished.

 On highway construction projects, the bond claim must include a statement that the claimant’s claim against the contractor or subcontractor has not been paid, and must be executed and verified before a notary public.

-We were working on a project until we were put on hold on April 2019 and have not worked on it at all but the...
+What date should I use as the end date: the day we were put on hold or when it was cancelled?We were working on a project until we were put on hold on April 2019 and have not worked on it at all but the...

 what can we doIm a sub for a sub that did work on a government project on Nellis Air Force Base in Las Vegas Nv.
 The last day...